Electromagnetism essentially describes the force between electrically charged particles conveyed by electromagnetic fields.

 FUNDAMENTAL FORCES

-The electromagnetic force, one of nature’s four fundamental forces, influences both subatomic particles and large-scale objects.
-It is represented by electric and magnetic fields, with electric fields generated by stationary charges and magnetic fields by moving charges.
 This force is responsible for a range of phenomena, including light as electromagnetic radiation, electricity as charge flow, and magnetism.
 It also underlies electromagnetic induction, where changing magnetic fields produce electric currents.
-Additionally, the electromagnetic force plays a key role in certain mechanical forces, such as those binding atoms in molecules and generating friction and tension in everyday materials.
+The electromagnetic force also plays a key role in certain mechanical forces, such as binding atoms in molecules and generating friction and tension in everyday materials.

 ELECTROMAGNETIC FORCE

-But there is more to it than that.
-Classical Electromagnetism describes charged particles and the systems they belong to as generating electric and magnetic fields which exert forces on other charged particles.
-These fields explain familiar phenomena, from the behaviour of distinct objects that push and pull to the generation and propagation of electromagnetic waves, including visible light.
-A hallmark of this perspective is the representation of the electromagnetism as continuous lines of force extending smoothly through space, interconnecting particles, fields, and forces while treating them as distinct components.
+Classical electromagnetism describes charged particles as generating electric and magnetic fields that exert forces on other charges.
+This framework explains macroscopic phenomena, such as the behaviour of objects that attract or repel each other, and the propagation of electromagnetic waves, including visible light.
+A key feature of this perspective is the representation of electromagnetism as continuous lines of force seamlessly extending through space and time, linking particles, fields, and forces while treating them as distinct entities.

 ELECTROMAGNETIC FIELDS